cms-ml/documentation/content/profiling/mlprof.md

 As of today, MLProf can feed the models to be tested different inputs during the measurements, but not custom preprocessed ones.
 MLProf aims at providing a C++ plugin for custom preprocessing of the inputs in the future.
-MLProf also aims at allowing different memory measurements using [IgProf](https://igprof.org/) in the future.
+MLProf also aims at allowing different memory measurements using [IgProf](https://igprof.org/) or a similar profiling software in the future.

 ## Quickstart